The best moments from Adebola Williams' powerful speech at Obama summit

 1. The African continent is filled with promise

 Adebola Williams took us on a brief journey through the popular narrative of Africa as a place of desperation and helplessness to the present day Africa, which he believes is buoyant with promise.
-Williams believes that young people are doing great things around the continent and will lead it's transformation.
+Williams believes that young people are doing great things around the continent and will lead its transformation.

 2. The hopeless person is a ticking time bomb